THE FOLLOWING GUIDELINES MUST BE FOLLOWED WHEN SUBMITTING YOUR OWN IMAGE FILES

 - Do not submit images that were finalized for non-digital printing processes.
 Image files that have been edited for a non-digital printing process are different than files edited for digital applications.

 - Images taken with a phone camera are not appropriate.
 Samsung recently came out with the best phone camera the market has seen – and it takes great images suitable for a vast array of internet applications.
 The digital files it creates are now equivalent to point and shoot digital cameras when they first came on the market – 15 plus years ago.
-While the image looks great, the flexibility of the file is still limited, and that impacts its effectiveness in terms of technical considerations for the website.
+While the image looks great, the flexibility of the file is still limited, and that impacts its effectiveness in terms of technical considerations for both publicity and the website..

 And one last note… if you are submitting images for the ARTIST SHOWCASE feel free to email 2-3 sample images before you take the time to email a full batch.
 The website manager will let you know that they are fine as quickly as possible.
 If you choose to email a full batch, and the first few that are downloaded are problematic, the downloads will stop and you will be notified.
 Once a problem is discovered, no further files will be checked – if you submit your own files it is your responsibility to make sure the files meet the above stated standards.